-Enamelled wire1) (also referred to as magnet wire2), winding wire3), magnetic wire4), enamel wire5)) - a type of winding wire, usually made from copper or aluminium, insulated by enamel, and used for making windings and coils.
+Enamelled wire1) (also referred to as magnet wire2), winding wire3), magnetic wire4), enamel wire5)) - a type of winding wire, usually made from copper or aluminium, insulated by type of cured resin called enamel6), and used for making windings and coils.

 Enamelled copper wire with a round cross-section is widely used in windings of small and medium size electric motors and transformers, as well as other electromagnetic devices such as sensors and actuators.

 Litz wire is typically made from enamelled copper wire.

 | * Helpful page?
 Support us! → |

 All we need is just $0.25 per month.
 Come on…

 Despite its simple appearance, enamelled wire is a sophisticated product.
 The enamelled wire must withstand the mechanical stresses due to bending and stretching during coil winding, which is typically executed at the fastest speed possible in order to increase productivity.

 Also, during nominal operation (and overload events) the mechanical forces, thermal stress, as well as chemical and environmental conditions require certain level of performance from the wire and its insulation, so that a reasonable life time can be expected.